yunong/node-ldapjs-sync/README.md

     $ node ./example/replicator.js

-Performing a ldap search with the openlda cli on the slave will reveal all entries from the
+Performing a ldap search with the openldap cli on the slave will reveal all entries from the master:
-master:

     $ ldapsearch -x -LLL -D cn=root -w secret -H ldap://localhost:23455 -b 'o=kansas, o=oz' -s sub